blazejba/gp2/README.md

 `Blazej Banaszewski`, MSc student of Robotics at University of Southern Denmark

-`John Hallam`, Professor at Mærsk Mc-Kinney Møller Institute, Head of Embodied Systems for Robotics and Learning at University of Southern Denmark, and `Blazej`'s thesis supervisor.
+`John Hallam`, Professor at Mærsk Mc-Kinney Møller Institute, Head of Embodied Systems for Robotics and Learning at University of Southern Denmark, also `Blazej`'s thesis supervisor.

 ## 1 Run